ophchu/akka/akka-docs/rst/scala/distributed-data.rst

 or was rolled back.
 It may still have been replicated to some nodes, and will eventually be replicated to all nodes with the gossip protocol.

-FIXME code example
+.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#update-response1

+.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#update-response2

 You will always see your own writes.
 For example if you send two ``Update`` messages changing the value of the same ``key``, the ``modify`` function of the second message will see the change that was performed by the first ``Update`` message.

-The ``Update`` message also supports a read consistency level with same meaning as described for ``Get`` below.
+The ``Update`` message also supports a read consistency level with same meaning as described for :ref:`replicator_get` below.
 If the given read consistency level is not ``ReadLocal`` it will first retrieve the data from other nodes and then apply the ``modify`` function with the latest data.
 If the read fails a ``Replicator.ReadFailure`` is replied to the sender of the ``Update``.
 In the case of ``ReadFailure`` the update is aborted and no data has been changed.
 To support "read your own writes" all incoming commands for this key will be buffered until the read is completed and the function has been applied.

+.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#read-update

+.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#read-update-response

 In the ``Update`` message you can pass an optional request context, which the ``Replicator`` does not care about, but is included in the reply messages.
-This is a convenient way to pass contextual information (e.g. original sender) without having to use ``ask`` or local correlation data structures.
+This is a convenient way to pass contextual information (e.g. original sender) without having to use ``ask`` or maintain local correlation data structures.

-FIXME code example
+.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#update-request-context

+.. _replicator_get:

 Get
 ---